The RF 200-800mm lens is expected to arrive in December. In the meantime, here are the expectations for this lens.

 472-500mm = f/7.1

 With its narrow max apertures, this lens is not a good choice for photographing low-light motion, including indoor sports or even outdoor sports on dark cloudy days.
-Setting the ISO to a very high number is the narrow aperture option for sharp dim light in-motion images, and the resulting significant noise is an image quality factor.
+Setting the ISO to a high number is the narrow aperture option for sharp low light images of in-motion subjects, and the resulting noise is an image quality factor.
 A narrow aperture is detrimental to low light autofocus performance, slowing or inhibiting focus lock.

 Only a 1/60 second shutter speed (twice the framerate) is needed for 30 fps video capture, and wide apertures are not often required to get 1/60 in normally encountered ambient lighting.